Skip to content

 zest of 1 orange

-Siimmer for 45 minutes or so to reduce by about half.
+Simmer for 45 minutes or so to reduce by about half.

-That’s it, although Dave adds a little vodka as an additional preservative, since it can take awhile to go through a batch.
+That’s it, although Dave adds a little vodka as an additional preservative, since it can take a while to go through a batch.
 So really, no need to buy that food coloring-enhanced, preservative-laden grenadine sold in most stores.
 And hey, think of all the health properties attributed to drinking Pom!

 The same basic recipe might serve nicely for a syrup using blood oranges, an of-the-moment cocktail ingredient.
 Meanwhile, time to have another round of that classic cocktail with grenadine, the Scofflaw.